PepRov/alphafold-codonq/README.md

 ## Modifications

 This notebook has been modified to accept a FASTA file uploaded directly from an iOS app to a public GitHub Gist.
-The Colab notebook automatically fetches the latest sequence (e.g., `MYSEQUENCE.fasta`) via the raw Gist URL — removing the need for manual uploads.
+The Colab notebook automatically fetches the latest sequence (e.g., `MYSEQUENCE_CodonQ.fasta`) via the raw Gist URL — removing the need for manual uploads.

 ---